amcwong/endoSignatureR/README.md

 ## Description

+`EndoSignatureR` is an R package designed to make it easy for researchers to analyze and compare small endometrial bulk RNA-seq datasets using a standardized, reproducible workflow.
+It provides ready-to-use preprocessing, validation, and classification functions built around a pre-trained endometrial gene signature derived from public data such as GSE201926.
+The package ensures that new datasets are processed using the same transformations, gene identifiers, and scaling as the reference, allowing users to generate consistent signature scores, perform differential analyses, and visualize results through clear, publication-ready plots.

+By offering a unified analysis pipeline, `EndoSignatureR` helps overcome the fragmentation of endometrial transcriptomic data across studies.
+Researchers can easily benchmark their own experiments against public references, explore molecular similarities and differences across hormonal states or disease conditions, and reproduce analysis steps without extensive coding.
+This tool aims to accelerate exploratory and comparative endometrial research by providing a transparent, extensible foundation for small-scale RNA-seq investigations.

-`EndoSignatureR` is a domain-specific R package for endometrial lesion classification.
-It ships with a pre-trained PS vs PIS gene signature derived from GSE201926 and provides two workflows:
+The package ships with a pre-trained PS vs PIS gene signature derived from GSE201926 and provides three complementary workflows:

-- Rapid Classification (Mode 1): apply the shipped signature to unlabeled RNA-seq samples to obtain PS vs PIS predictions with confidence.
+- **Rapid Classification (Mode 1):** Apply the shipped signature to unlabeled RNA-seq samples to obtain PS vs PIS predictions with confidence.
-- Signature Validation (Mode 2): train/validate a new signature on labeled cohorts using best practices (in-fold preprocessing, DE screening, nested cross-validation, LASSO with calibration, and optional stability selection), then compare to the pre-trained signature.
+- **Signature Validation (Mode 2):** Train/validate a new signature on labeled cohorts using best practices (in-fold preprocessing, DE screening, nested cross-validation, LASSO with calibration, and optional stability selection), then compare to the pre-trained signature.
+- **Visualization & Analysis (Mode 3):** Perform standalone QC,
+  exploratory analysis, and differential expression visualization on endometrial data without requiring training or classification.
+Can be used independently or after running Modes 1 or 2 to unlock additional signature-specific and performance visualizations.

 This package centralizes typical multi-step analyses (QC, DE screening, model training, calibration, performance visualization, and export of